Monday, February 1, 2021

 Petals on a wet, black bough

-Exactly how successful Pound's poem is in this can be illustrated by contrasting it to another couplet, from Zhèng Gǔ's poem Swallow:
+Exactly how successful Pound’s poem is in achieving this quality can be illustrated by contrasting it with another couplet, from Zhèng Gǔ’s Swallow:

 I peek at the shallow liquid in the unused desk’s inkstone;